 By outcome

-Endurance & exercise performanceMaintained exercise performance and reduced cramping · Immediate · Maintains hydration and neuromuscular function in long sessions · During exercise
+Endurance & exercise performanceMaintained hydration and exercise performance during prolonged effort · Immediate · Maintains hydration and neuromuscular function in long sessions · During exercise

 Therapeutic & clinical